Global assembling of Academicians, Researchers, Scholars & Industry to disseminate and exchange information at 100+ Allied Academics Conferences

 This Dementia Event will be organized under the Theme of “Fostering the Latest Challenges in the Era of Dementia and Alzheimer's Disease”.

 We invite you to join us at the, where you'll be certain to possess a meaningful experience with scholars from around the world.
-All members of the Dementia 2023 organizing committee look forward to meeting you in London, UK.
+All members of the Dementia 2022 organizing committee look forward to meeting you in Dubai, UAE.

 Past Conference Report

-With great support from our Organizing Committee, Allied Conferences successfully completed the"15th World Congress on Dementia and Alzheimer's Disease", which was held in the form of a Virtual Event(Webinar) on November 21, 2022.
+With great support from our Organizing Committee, Allied Conferences successfully completed the"14th World Congress on Dementia and Alzheimer's Disease”.

 The congress proceedings are organized using a variety of scientific and plenary meetings.
 The meeting began with an opening ceremony, which was followed by a series of talks by both Honourable Guests and respective Keynote Panel members.
 The experts who brought the subject to life via their amazing presentations and testimonies from keynote speakers and seminars